DocuSign Inc. Developer Terms and Conditions

 “DocuSign Signature” means DocuSign’s on-demand electronic signature service, which provides online display, certified delivery, acknowledgement, electronic signature, and storage services for eDocuments via the Internet.

-“Integrator Key” (or API Key) means one or more globally unique identifiers (GUID) that is used to identify Your Integration and is necessary to authenticate Your API calls.
+“Integrator Key” (or client App ID) means the one globally unique identifiers (GUID) that is used to identify Your Integration and is necessary to authenticate Your API calls from such integration.

-“Order Form” means the schedule that sets forth the pricing, features and options of a purchased DocuSign Sandbox plan.
+“Order Form” means the schedule that sets forth the pricing, features and options of a purchase by You from DocuSign.
 An Order Form is not binding until it is duly executed by both DocuSign and You, at which point it becomes incorporated into and part of this Agreement.

 “Sandbox” means the online environment where You may access the Tools and where You may test Your Integrations in a demonstration or non-production environment.

-“Site” means DocuSign.com, DocuSign.net, and any website that supports use of the Tools and development of an Integration, including, but not limited to, nonproduction or demonstration environments, such as demo.docusign.net.
+“Site” means DocuSign.com, DocuSign.net, any other DocuSign domain or subdomain, and any website that supports use of the Tools and development of an Integration, including, but not limited to, nonproduction or demonstration environments, such as demo.docusign.net.

 2. ACCOUNTS AND REGISTRATION

-2.2 By accessing the API or API Materials, You explicitly agree that You and any Integration you develop or support shall comply with: (i) the applicable DocuSign API guidelines; (ii) Your Order Form (if any); and (iii) any license agreement governing the software we make available for use with the API.
+2.2 By accessing the API or API Materials, You explicitly agree that You and any Integration you develop or support shall comply with: (i) the applicable DocuSign API guidelines (as may be available from time to time); (ii) Your Order Form (if any); and (iii) any license agreement governing the software we make available for use with the API.

 3. OWNERSHIP & RIGHT TO USE